proactis-documentation/documentation-source/docs/p2p/punchout.md

 +	PunchoutSenderIdentity
 +	PunchoutSenderSharedSecret

 When the basket is returned from the market place by default it is transformed into the correct format by using an XSLT embedded within the product.
 It is possible to provide your own xslt by creating a file in the plugins folder called __MarketPlaceResult_{marketPlaceName}.xslt__.
 Where _{marketPlaceName}_ is the name of the configured marketplace.
+For example MarketPlaceResult_EGS.xslt
 The xslt needs to generate xml in the following format
 ```xml
 <PurchaseOrder>